 Ledger Helps You Navigate the AI Agent Ecosystem Securely

-If you plan to hold agent-related tokens, security first.
-Ledger Stax and Ledger Flex pair secure touchscreens with a secure element and Ledger OS, helping protect your holdings.
+If you plan to hold agent-related tokens, managing keys and permissions is critical.
+Hardware wallets such as Ledger Stax and Ledger Flex combine secure elements with Ledger OS to help protect assets.

 FAQs About Crypto AI Agents